 Many rubber or plastic materials make repeated contact with various surfaces in their service environment, so it’s crucial to assess wear characteristics in the product development stage.
 Abrasion testing can be used to measure and predict overall durability of the material as it may perform in real world applications.

-Our experts use a variety of techniques and instruments to test both vulcanized test plaques and actual products:
+The experts at our rubber testing lab use a variety of techniques and instruments to test both vulcanized test plaques and actual products:

 Rotary Drum Abrasion (DIN Abrasion)